 The tablet form may be slower to dissolve compared to liquid, but the effects are the same once the body absorbs it.
 This proves though that a tablet is slower to absorb compared to liquid.

 Tablets need to be dissolved first before the medicine is absorbed, while Tadalafil liquid can be absorbed right away because it’s already dissolved chemically.

 What’s the Recommended Dosage for Tadalafil Liquid?

 Tadalafil liquid’s dosage is prescribed the same as the tablet.
-Tadalafil’s safe starting dosage for patients who use it on as-needed basis should be 10 mg (4).
+Tadalafil’s safe starting dosage for patients who use it on an as-needed basis should be 10 mg (4).
 For patients who need daily dosing of the drug, the recommended starting dose is 2.5 mg.

 Is Tadalafil Liquid Safe for Daily Dosing?

 Among the PDE5 inhibitors used for ED treatment, tadalafil is the first to be prescribed for daily dosing.
 Studies show that it yields the least amount of side effects compared to other drugs of its kind, especially when used daily for long-term periods (5).